clearlinux/clear-linux-documentation/source/clear-linux/tutorials/telemetry-backend/Telemetry-backend.rst

 A telemetry backend server consists of two Flask applications: an ingestion app, :guilabel:`collector`, for records received from telemetrics-client probes; and a web app, :guilabel:`telemetryui`, that exposes several views to visualize the telemetry data.
-The telemetryui app also provides a REST API to perform queries on the data.
+The :guilabel:`telemetryui` app also provides a REST API to perform queries on the data.

-The applications run within a web stack, using the nginx web server, the uWSGI application server, and PostgreSQL as the underlying database server.
-For a detailed description, visit `Clear Linux telemetry backend server overview`_.
+The applications run within a web stack, using the :guilabel:`nginx` web server, the :guilabel:`uWSGI` application server, and :guilabel:`PostgreSQL` as the underlying database server.
+For a detailed description, visit the `Clear Linux telemetry backend server overview`_.

-This tutorial will walk through creating a telemetrics backend server on your local |CL| machine using the :command:`deploy.sh` bash shell script that is maintained in a GitHub repository at https://github.com/clearlinux/telemetrics-backend.
+This tutorial will walk you through creating a telemetrics backend server on your local |CL| machine using the :command:`deploy.sh` bash shell script that is maintained in a GitHub repository at https://github.com/clearlinux/telemetrics-backend.
 Once the backend server is